IRIS-Solutions-Team/IRIS-Toolbox/StructuralModeling/Slang/index.md

-# Model file language
+# Overview of model source code language

-Model file language is a system of keywords that define the structure of model source files.
+The IrisT model source code language (Slang) is a system of keywords that define the structure of model source files.
 The model source files are plain text files (saved under any file name with any extension) that describe the model: its equations, variables, parameters, etc. The model files do not describe what tasks to do with the model.
-To run the tasks you want to perform with the model, you need first to load the model file into Matlab using the [`Model.fromFile`](../model/fromFile.md) function.
+To run the tasks you want to perform with the model, you need first to load the model file into Matlab using the [`Model.fromFile`](../Model/fromFile.md) function.
 This function creates a model object.
 Then you write your own m-files using Matlab and IrisT functions to perform the desired tasks with the model object.